Alderney Airport

 Alderney Airport (IATA: ACI, ICAO: EGJA) is the only airport on the island of Alderney, Guernsey.
 Built in 1935, Alderney Airport was the first airport in the Channel Islands.
 Located on the Blaye (1 NM southwest of St Anne), it is the closest Channel Island airport to the south coast of England and the coast of France.
-Its facilities include a hangar, the Airport Fire Station, and avgas refuelling.
+Its facilities include an air traffic control tower, a hangar, and the Airport Fire Station.

-Alderney Airport is the base and on-record hub of Air Alderney, an airline that, as of 2022, has had problems commencing flights since 2017.

 Runways

 Alderney is unique amongst Channel Islands airports in having three operational runways.
 The main runway, 08/26 is 880 m long and is mainly asphalt.
 The two secondary runways are both grass, 13/31 being 733 m long, with 03/21 having a length of 497 m.
 The main runway is equipped with low-intensity lighting, with portable lighting being available on runway 13/31.
 The approach and runway lights were replaced in 2006.

 Operations

 The terminal building, erected in 1968, contains an arrivals room and a departure lounge, with a check-in desk for the airport's only scheduled airline, Aurigny.
 Alderney is not a 24-hour airport; during winter, it is open Monday to Saturday from 0740 until 1830 and on Sunday from 0840 until 1830.
-During summer, it is open Monday - Thursday from 0740 until 1830 and Friday - Sunday from 0740 until 1920.
+During summer, it is open Monday to Thursday from 0740 until 1830 and Friday to Sunday from 0740 until 1920.

 The airport also has its own non-directional beacon, with runways 08 and 26 utilizing this for instrument approaches during Instrument meteorological conditions.
 Both runways also have an approved GPS (satellite) approach.
 This means that aircraft can land in lower visibility.

 Alderney has self-manoeuvring stands.
 Formal stands are not required due to the lack of space to accommodate nose-in-configured aircraft.